 A marketing funnel usually consists of 6 stages – awareness, interest, consideration, intent, evaluation, and purchase.
 Every stage requires relevant marketing activities so that potential customers can be moved on to the following one.

-Examples of the objectives for every stage can be:
+Examples of the objectives for each stage can be:

 - Awareness: Drive 5,000 visits for every blog post/Reach 1,000 people with a Facebook post